 Without a valid passport it is not possible to register for an ETIAS visa waiver.
-The email address is necessary to receive notifications in regards to the traveler’s ETIAS application status.
+The email address is necessary to receive notifications in regards to the traveller’s ETIAS application status.

-To obtain the European visa waiver to travel to the Schengen Area, the applicant needs to pay a fee before submitting the registration ETIAS form.
+To obtain the European visa waiver to travel to the Schengen Area, applicants need to pay a fee before submitting the registration ETIAS form.

 Citizens from eligible countries should meet the ETIAS requirements and complete the registration form with their details.
 The ETIAS registration form should take applicants approximately ten minutes to fill out.

 Citizens of over 60 countries are eligible to apply for ETIAS.
 When filling out the form they must provide a series of personal details which include:

 - Full name (as it appears on the passport)